 Are these UK trusts?
 Yes, they are all registered with the Charity Commission for England and Wales.

 We get regular reports of all newly registered trusts.
 Are these all the same ones?
-No - half of the trusts featured in Invisible Grantmakers 2021 are over ten years old (their average age is sixteen years).
+No - half of the trusts featured in Invisible Grantmakers 2023 are seven years old or more (their average age is sixteen years).
 Importantly, although our lists will include selected newer grantmakers, we filter out the high proportion of newly registered trusts that remain very limited in the scale and scope of their grantmaking.

 Our work is mainly conducted overseas - will these trusts fund us?
 Broadly half of the trusts featured in Invisible Grantmakers reports are either registered as giving for overseas work (in addition to work in the UK), or can be seen from their grant history to be supporting overseas causes.
 Trusts that only give overseas are only included exceptionally.